MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

    >**Note:** It is important the settings be populated, or the validation will fail.

 1. Select **Review + Start replication** and then **Start replication**.

-    >**Note**: If replication fails with an error similar to **storage account does not allow key based authentication**, open the target Recovery Services vault, go to **Identity** and enable **System assigned** managed identity.
-Then open the ASR cache storage account and grant that vault identity the **Storage Blob Data Contributor** role, and retry replication.

     >**Note**: Enabling replication will take a 10-15 minutes.
 Watch the notification messages in the upper right of the portal.
 While you wait, consider reviewing the self-paced training links at the end of this page.